NU-iz-da-fam/ros_melodic_tutorials/README.md

 ```

 ## Create package in workspace
-Imagine that you are in workspace
+Imagine that you are in workspace created above.
 ```
 cd src
 source [workspace name]/devel/setup.bash